 A Luxe Treehouse at Tongabezi in Zambezi

 Set in the branches of a riverine ebony tree at Tongabezi in Zambia, this luxurious tree house found at the Tongabezi is a luxury resort is the very definition of unique accommodations.
 The tree-top lodge overlooks the Zambezi River and is found just upstream from the spectacular Victoria Falls.
 It has a king-size bed with a canopied mosquito net, air conditioning, and space for private dining and lounging in the room itself.
 You can even enjoy the view from the claw-footed tub in the bathroom, too.
-Tongabezi is a luxury resort that prides itself on impeccable service, fine dining, and a romantic atmosphere that makes it popular with couples.
+Tongabezi is well known for its impeccable service, fine dining, and a romantic atmosphere that makes it very popular with couples.
 The resort has a number of attractive treehouses and cottages overlooking the river to choose from, each with its own unique vantage points.

 Treehouses in Hawaii or the South China Sea

-If you want to look down on the world, overnight in a treehouse is right up your alley, then Treehouses of Hawaii, you can book a treehouse on the Hawaiian island of Maui, or you can choose the more exotic "Big Beach in the Sky" treehouse on the island of Hainan in the South China Sea.
+If spending the night in a treehouse is right up your alley, then Treehouses of Hawaii has you covered.
+You can book a treehouse on the island of Maui, or you can choose the more exotic "Big Beach in the Sky" treehouse on the island of Hainan in the South China Sea.

-If you want a treehouse closer to the US, check out the choices Treehouses of Hawaii offers on Hana on Maui.
+If you want a treehouse closer to the US, check out the other choices Treehouses of Hawaii has to offer on Hana or Maui.

 Scuba Dive to Jules' Undersea Lodge off the Coast of Florida

-Your overnight starts with a dive through a tropical mangrove habitat in Emerald Bay to reach the lodge, which is 21 feet below the ocean's surface off Key Largo, Florida.
-Jules' Undersea Lodge was originally an underground research laboratory that was located off Puerto Rico, but today it's an overnight guesthouse where visitors can view tropical angelfish, parrotfish, barracuda and other creatures on the watery side of the windows.
-The Jules' Undersea Lodge has two bedrooms, hot showers, and a shared communal area.
-Dinner and breakfast are brought to you by staff and an umbilical cable delivers fresh air, water, power and communications from a control center, which is manned 24/7.
+Your overnight starts with a dive through a tropical mangrove habitat in Emerald Bay to reach this lodge, which is located 21 feet below the ocean's surface off Key Largo in Florida.
+Jules' Undersea Lodge was originally an underground research laboratory that was located off the coast of Puerto Rico, but today it's an overnight guesthouse where visitors can view tropical angelfish, parrotfish, barracuda, and other creatures just outside their windows.
+The Undersea Lodge has two bedrooms, hot showers, and a shared communal area.
+Dinner and breakfast are brought to you by staff and an umbilical cable delivers fresh air, water, power and communications from a control center that is manned 24/7.

 CMH's Bugaboo Lodge in the Canadian Rockies